 Recommended Time: 3 Days

-One of the best hidden gems in Ecuador is the little town of Loja and the even smaller village of Vilcabamba.
+One of the best hidden gems of Ecuador are the little town of Loja and the even smaller village of Vilcabamba.
 These two destinations are off the beaten path, with most backpackers traveling no further south than Cuenca.
 It is also quite difficult to get to, needing a five or six hour bus from Cuenca.
 However, for the rare traveler that comes by, they are rewarded with some pristine outdoor adventures.
 Vilcabamba is a hiker’s paradise.

 And for backpackers, the best hostel in Ecuador might just be Hosteria Izhcayluma.
 Complete with free yoga classes, a swimming pool, and large cabin-style hostel rooms, this was one of my favorite places I have ever stayed.
 You can even start your hikes straight from the hostel, which itself boasts one of the best sunset views in the area.